 Further, it is to be expected that the instructor will treat all students with dignity and respect-it is also expected that the students will treat both the instructor and other students with this same respect.
-In order to facilitate this process more effectively, students are asked the following: 1) before class turn off all pagers and cell phones; 2) refrain from text messaging during class; 3) avoid distracting behavior (e.g., popping gum, noisy eating, clipping fingernails, etc.); 4) minimize side conversations; and 5) maintain respectful interactions.
+In order to facilitate this process more effectively, students are asked the following:

+- 1) before class turn off all pagers and cell phones; 2) refrain from text messaging during class; - 3) avoid distracting behavior (e.g., popping gum, noisy eating, clipping fingernails, etc.); - 4) minimize side conversations; and 5) maintain respectful interactions.
 Personal harassment of any kind will not be tolerated.
+Any texting in class will result in major loss of grade points.